| Hannah Tsai

 How to go to Sakae Chika?

-Advance to Exit 1, 2, 7, and 8 of Sakae subway station
+Proceed to Exits 1, 2, 7, or 8 of Sakae subway station

-When you see the ladder on the left, turn left and go down.
+When you see the stairs on your left, go down.

 You have arrived!

-You can go shopping at Sakae Chika and the stores in the Yasakacho area (the south part of the map) at the same time.
-They are both must-visit places in Sakae.
+You can shop at Sakae Chika and the stores in the Yasakacho area (the south part of the map).
+They are both must-visit places in Sakae and can be visited one after the other.

-If you follow the directions of the arrows, you can walk to Sakae Chika and the four major department stores in Sakae: Mitsukoshi, LACHIC, Matsuzakaya, PARCO, LOFT, Apple Store, and more.
+If you follow the directions arrows, you can walk to Sakae Chika and the four major department stores in Sakae: Mitsukoshi, LACHIC, Matsuzakaya, PARCO, LOFT, Apple Store, and more.
 They are all in the same district.
-If you continue walking, you even can arrive at Osu in about 25 minutes!
+If you continue walking, you'll arrive at Osu in about 25 minutes!

 What else?
-At Sakae Chika, there is a way into Mitsukoshi Department Store and SKYLE Mall (please refer to the picture above).
-It is not necessary to walk outside.
-Thanks to this design, you can have a comfortable shopping time even during rainy weather, cold winters, or hot summers!
+At Sakae Chika, you can access the Mitsukoshi Department Store and SKYLE Mall directly (refer to the picture above).
+There's no need to go outside.
+Thanks to this design, you can enjoy comfortable shopping even in rainy weather, cold winters, or hot summers!

 2. Underground Street: Central Park

-Central Park is the most extensive of the three underground streets, connecting Sakae Station and Hisaya Odori Park, Nagoya TV Tower, and Oasis 21.
+Central Park is the most extensive of the three underground streets, connecting Sakae Station, Hisaya Odori Park, Nagoya TV Tower, and Oasis 21.
 The stores here are mainly fashion shops and variety stores.
 The brands are more mature and high-grade, and the customer base is mainly 25-30 years old.

 Business hours: